Shown: Omicron 21300-10(H) PN16 316L for incoming pressure up to 230 psi, 400 gpm max flow, 10 micron, all 316L stainless

 Here are the essential values you need to know in order to select an Omicron automatic screen filtration system:

 A minimum inlet pressure of 58 psi is required for reliable operation at 10 micron.
 Higher is preferable (details below).
-If pressure is below about 45 psi, 25 micron will be more reliable.
+If pressure is below about 45 psi, 18 or 25 micron will be more reliable.

 Note: In applications with incoming pressure below 70 psi, the filter is generally supplied with a flush line pump that boosts pressure during the backwash cycle, which is when adequate pressure is most critical to successfully suction collected particles off the screen.

 Once the max flow rate and filtration degree are known, you can select the correct Omicron model based on the amount of screen area required.